Skip to main content (Press Enter).

 Engage Japanese MHLW officials about select U.S. World War II MIA cases as required.

 As required, request permission to investigate, locate, and recover remains of missing American servicemen that are located in Japan or on Japanese territory.
-Continue to assist Japan in its World War II (WWII) remains recovery efforts in the Asia-Pacific Region.
+Continue to assist Japan in its World War II (WWII) remains recovery efforts in the Indo-Pacific Region.

 Following the end of WWII, the U.S. Army Graves Registrations Service conducted an extensive search for nearly 54,000 personnel missing in the Pacific and the Chinese-Burma-India Theaters of Operation.
 As required, the USPACOM Joint POW/MIA Accounting Command (JPAC) searches for and recovers WWII losses on Japanese territory.